 The Department of Transportation Sets Speed Limits

 Sure, your car probably has a speedometer that goes up to 120 miles per hour.
 However, what your car can do and the appropriate speed is two different things.
 Speed limits are set by the Department of Transportation.
 Areas where there is a great deal of traffic and congestions usually have lower speed limits.
 Freeways that are wide open will have higher speed limits.
 Residential streets can be anywhere from 25-40 miles per hour.
 It all depends on reports taken from a study of the Memphis roadways.

 The speed limit is set according to the best interest of the public.
 Can you imagine going 55 miles per hour through a school zone?
 Free flow traffic studies allow the DOT to see the appropriate speed in the area.
-Now, people tend to go a couple miles over the speed limit.
-Going a couple miles over the speed limit is not going to cause damaged that going 10-30 miles over will.
+Now, people tend to go a couple of miles over the speed limit.
+Going a couple of miles over the speed limit is not going to cause damage that going 10-30 miles over will.
 Did you know that you are less likely to be able to control your car at high speeds?
 When you speed, your chances of getting into an accident increase, as does the probability of the severity.

 The Dangers Associated With Speeding

 In Memphis, there are roughly 4,605,100 people that drive the roadways, and this does not account for visitors in the area.
 One out of every 6,529 people will die in a crash, and one out of every 3,170 people will be in a serious car accident.
 The odds are already against you based on statistics.
 However, don’t ignore the best safe driving tip we can offer, don’t speed!
 When you speed, you increase the statistics.
 Speeding limits your stopping distance gives you less time to react, and it can increase the severity of an impact.
 You are more likely to have serious injuries if you are involved in a crash, especially if you or the other party is speeding.